 GET IN TOUCH

-The Mental Load Is Real—And It’s Not Just About Chores
+The Mental Load Is Real - And It’s Not Just About Chores

 Jan 27, 2026

-Let’s Start Here: You’re Not “Bad at Managing Things”—You’re Carrying Too Much
+You’re Not Bad at Managing Things.
+You’re Carrying Too Much!

-It starts with the mental load.
+It’s also about the mental load.

-The invisible cognitive labor of running your life, your work, your home, and everyone’s emotional stability behind the scenes.
+Not the visible tasks, not the to-do list others see, the invisible cognitive labor of running your life, your work, your home, and everyone’s emotional stability behind the scenes.

+The anticipating.
+The remembering.
+The tracking.
+The planning.
+The emotional buffering.
 The “If I don’t hold this, everything will fall apart.”

 • schedules